-We provide an example of a typical director using the example in Panel A. The most important variable affecting the model's prediction in this case was that this incoming director sat on a total of eleven unlisted boards, which pushed the predicted excess votes downwards.
-However, the fact that the director is joining the audit committee but not the compensation committee pushed the prediction on performance upwards.
-The standard deviation of incumbent directors' time on the board is six years (two years above the sample average), which contributed to increasing predicted performance \hat{y} .
+For example, in Panel A, where the model predicts excess votes, the most important variable affecting the model's prediction is that the incoming director sat on a total of eleven unlisted boards, which pushed the predicted excess votes downwards.
+However, the fact that the director is joining the audit committee but not the compensation committee pushed the model's performance prediction upwards.
+The standard deviation of incumbent directors' time on the board is six years (i.e. two years above the sample average).
+This increased predicted performance \hat{y} .
 The incoming director is currently sitting on two listed boards and 76% of the focal firm's stock is owned by institutions.
-Both attributes increased the prediction \hat{y} .

-Interestingly, some attributes with a given value sometimes push \hat{y} up and sometimes down (e.g. classified board).
-This speaks to the importance of interactions and non-linearities in making predictions of director performance and to the fact that there is no one-size fits all "good" corporate governance.
-What may be a "bad" attribute for one firm or director, may be a positive one for another.
+Both of these attributes increased \hat{y} .
+Interestingly, some attributes sometimes push \hat{y} up and sometimes down (e.g. classified board).
+This pattern speaks to the importance of interactions and non-linearities in making predictions of director performance and to the fact that there is no one-size fits all "good" corporate governance.
+What may be a "bad" attribute, or a value of an attribute that is "too high" for one firm or one director, could be irrelevant or even have a positive effect for another.
 This supports our rationale for using machine learning in the context of predicting director quality.